 Overcoming problems and challenges are part of being alive — but sometimes it's not enough to do the predictable, the normal, or the expected.

-Sometimes you'll have to draw deep into your creative mind and deliver innovative and creative options.
+Sometimes you'll have to draw deep into your creative mind and collaborators and deliver innovative and creative options.
 So, what if that deep well of creativity is empty and the clock is ticking?